Our products

 Practically yes.
 Cava brut or brut nature is the most versatile option because it combines acidity, bubbles, and flavor neutrality.
 A brut nature works better than a brut because it has less residual sugar.

-What temperature should wine be served with canned goods?
+At what temperature should wine be served with canned goods?

-Whites and rosés between 8-10 °C. Cava and champagne between 6-8 °C. Light reds between 14-16 °C, slightly below usual.
+Whites and rosés between 8-10 °C (46-50 °F).
+Cava and Champagne between 6-8 °C (43-46 °F).
+Light reds between 14-16 °C (57-61 °F), slightly below usual.
 Canned goods are served at room temperature to create contrast.

 Is vermouth better than wine for canned goods?